Water and Atmospheric Moisture

 The size of droplets also affects the velocity with which they hit the ground (which determines how much erosion the rain causes).
 In still air, a small drop of 0.2mm in diameter falls at a rate of 70 cm/s; a large drop of 2 mm falls at a rate of about 650 cm/s.
 The larger drop will cause more erosion!
 And it will hurt more if it hits you!

 Rain is measured simply by bucket-shaped gauges that fill with water to show the amount that has fallen.

 On a global basis, probably less than 1% of total annual precipitation falls as snow.
 But in Canada and parts of the United States, a much higher percentage of our precipitation falls this way.
-Click here for the current snow report for Canada.
+Click here for the current snow report for Canada (in season).

-On average, 12 cm snow is equivalent to 1 cm of rain water.
+On average, 12 cm snow, when melted, is equivalent to 1 cm of rain water.
 However not all snow contains the same water equivalent.
 There is “dry” snow – typical of the Prairies.
 And there is “wet” snow – typical of coastal areas.
 Very cold, dry air snow contains less moisture; it may take as much as 1 metre of snow to yield 1 cm of water.